MiniZinc/libminizinc/docs/en/command_line.rst

 .. code-block:: bash

-  $ minizinc --solver Gecode model.fzn | minizinc --ozn-file model.ozn
+  $ minizinc --solver gecode model.fzn | minizinc --ozn-file model.ozn

 These are the most basic command line options that you need in order to compile and run models and translate their output.
 The next section lists all available command line options in detail. :numref:`sec-cmdline-conffiles` explains how new solvers can be added to the system.